AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap

-to calculate the initial Z. In \citet{Girardi2000}, the model was calculated with the couple of value $(Y,Z) = (0.25,0.008)$, which accord with the values in our previous calculation (derived by MESA astero with the value of $[Fe/H]$).
+to calculate the initial Z. In \citet{Girardi2000}, a model was calculated with a couple of value $(Y,Z) = (0.25,0.008)$, which accords with the values in our previous calculation (derived with MESA \textit{astero} with the value of $[Fe/H]$).

-At last, integrating all the informaiton about the value of $(Y,Z)$, we decided to choose $(Y,Z) = (0.25,0.008521)$ as the unique initial value for the subsequent calculation.
+At last, by integrating all the information about the value of $(Y,Z)$, we decide to choose $(Y,Z) = (0.25,0.008521)$ as the unique initial value for the subsequent calculation.